Vacations at Ohio River Landmarks

 Ohio River Scenic Byway

-Overlooking Ripley OH on the river, the Rankin House is a State Memorial and a National Historic Landmark.
-An important part of the Underground Railroad, it stands on Liberty Hill.
-The hhouse was absolutely vital during the Civil War.
+Overlooking Ripley on the river, the Rankin House is a State Memorial and a National Historic Landmark, recognized as critical to the Underground Railroad. it Standing on Liberty Hill, it is celebrated as key for the state's defense during the Civil War.

-South Point OH is the southernmost community in the State of Ohio, north of Portsmouth.
+South Point is the southernmost community in the State of Ohio, near Portsmouth.
 Moving past South Point, Point Pleasant is the birthplace of President and General Ulysses S. Grant.

 The last site to visit on the river before reaching Indiana is Shawnee State Park.
 It is home to the historic Springhouse School and Log Cabin, along with Native American earthworks and a large wildlife preserve.
-North Bend OH is located nearby, with a wonderful view of the Ohio River from President William Henry Harrison's monument.
+North Bend, Ohio is located nearby, with a wonderful view of the Ohio River from President William Henry Harrison's monument.

 - Hannibal Locks and Dam.
 On State Route 7 in Hannibal Ohio, this historic facility is only one of six major river facilities on the upper Ohio River near West Virginia.
 When you enter the Visitor's Center, you see a wicket dam and a maneuver boat with the history of navigation on this River.
 The center also offers an observation platform and a day-use area with for picnics.
 Parking is free.